gitter-lab/SINGE-supplemental/bioverlay.md

 > It appears that SCINGE is capable of estimating TF->gene edges between pseudotime points.
 Why not take advantage of this time-dependent information?
 Are the estimates unreliable even after the ensembling?

 SINGE does take advantage of smoothed expression values that lie in between the observed pseudotimes.
-We expanded our method section text about the lagged regulator coefficients and added an example of lagged pseudotimes to highlight this.
+We expanded our Methods section text about the lagged regulator coefficients and added an example of lagged pseudotimes to highlight this.

 > It may be that TF gene expression is not very predictive and the variability of TF average precision results reflect this.
 Are the TFs in the gold standard differentially expressed?